nwg/racket-wiki/Artifacts.md

 For example, here's a context-free grammar of a binary tree written using the contract system.
 A parent node is the first element of a list.
 A child node is a cons'd element in the same list

-Its like getting a free goal-seeker for Christmas.  [ok, it can't generate substitutions, but it can provide answers to existential queries!]
+Its like getting a free goal-seeker for Christmas.  [while it can't find substitutions, it can provide answers to existential queries!]

 ```racket
 (define tree/c